 Right now, the MacBook Air is probably the better Mac laptop for students.
 It’s slimmer and lighter than the MacBook Pro, though it matches the Pro with an M1 chip.
 While the MacBook Air may not be a top pick for gaming, it does pack Intel Iris graphics and a crisp Retina display.
 The MacBook Air was upgraded to the Magic Keyboard before the MacBook Pro and it has a 20-percent larger trackpad for Multi-Touch gestures.

 Google Pixelbook Go

 If you primarily use Google apps to get through your day, you may want to give a Chromebook a shot.
 They start up quickly and the operating system is extremely light, though you’ll have to get used to sacrificing some apps.
-Google’s Pixelbook Go offers up to 12-hours of battery life with an 8th-generation Intel Core i7 processor and 8GB of RAM.
+Google’s Pixelbook Go offers up to 12-hours of battery life with up to an 8th-generation Intel Core i7 processor and 16GB of RAM.
 It may be more than you need in a Chromebook, but it’s always nice to have extra power.
 Lower-end models with i5 and m3 processors are available as well if you’re hoping to save some cash.

 See also: Best Chromebooks for Students

 Another solid Chromebook option is the Asus Flip C436.
 It’s both significantly more affordable than the Pixelbook and it has the added benefit of a two-in-one design.
 The Flip C436 has a 14-inch screen and the extra real estate just might make a difference.
 You’ll also get one year of access to Google One when you grab a Flip C436 which means an extra 100GB of free cloud storage.